alex-eleva/shiny-octo-fortnight/rules.md

 ## How we will assign (and reassign) tasks

+We will assign tasks in the groupchat containing all of the members.

 ## How will we will track progress (and follow-up) on completion of tasks